-Board President John Robison read a statement issued by the district Tuesday, saying Tichenor was "racially harassed and discriminated against."
+Board President John Robison read a statement issued by the district Tuesday, saying there were allegations Tichenor was "racially harassed and discriminated against."
 But Brittany Ciara, Izzy's mother, took issue with that remark on social media.

 "The statement released [Tuesday] attempts to shift the issue from racism to bullying," wrote Ciara, who added that "bullying is a symptom of racism.
 Those who feel superior or 'chosen' believe they are justified in taking from kids who don’t fit the same molds as most of the others."

 Ciara said Izzy didn't fit any mold and that she "laughed and loved life until one day she didn’t," saying that her daughter became anxious about going to school and became withdrawn at home.

 "We suspected racism and reported the same.
 Our concerns were disregarded.
 The help we requested never came."